SJTU-YONGFU-RESEARCH-GRP/vcd2image/README.md

 **Convert VCD (Value Change Dump) files to beautiful timing diagram images**

 VCD2Image is a modern Python tool that converts VCD (Value Change Dump) files from digital circuit simulations into professional timing diagram images.
-It uses WaveDrom, the industry-standard JavaScript library for rendering digital timing diagrams, to generate publication-quality SVG and PNG images.
+It uses matplotlib to generate publication-quality PNG, SVG, and PDF images with professional digital styling.

 ## 📋 Table of Contents